 Building infrastructure for a new security approach can take time, resources and effort.

 At Duo, we’ve made BeyondCorp easily attainable with our new platform, Duo Beyond.
 It’s a simplified security model containing most of the components, including:

 - Identification of trusted devices

 - Access control engine

 - Single sign-on

 Download Moving Beyond the Perimeter: The Theory Behind Google’s BeyondCorp Security Model today to get more detail on the theory behind BeyondCorp, the different components required, and an overview of the security architecture.

-In part 2, Moving Beyond the Perimeter: How to Implement the BeyondCorp Security Model, in which we’ll describe how to implement the BeyondCorp security model, including how to inventory users and endpoints, deploy digital certificates, and create effective access policies.
+In part 2, Moving Beyond the Perimeter: How to Implement the BeyondCorp Security Model, we describe how to implement the BeyondCorp security model, including how to inventory users and endpoints, deploy digital certificates, and create effective access policies.